Victoria College is a school where students can thrive academically and make the most of the many opportunities on offer.

 Curriculum and Subjects

 Our curriculum is a rich and stimulating mixture of subjects, designed to meet the diverse needs of our students and challenge them to reach their full potential.
 For subject information, read the GCSE Options Guide 2021.
 For a curriculum overview please click on the subject titles below.
+For a list of the GCSE Subject & Qualification Board click here.

 Your son’s teachers will set him targets and monitor his progress to ensure that he is on track.
 We will keep you informed of your son’s progress in several ways throughout the year: